nayana-s-neo/logger-system/README.md

-# Getting Started with Create React App
+This project is deployed to below link:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Live Deployed App Url: https://whimsical-douhua-9d1c72.netlify.app/logger

-## Available Scripts
+## Steps to run project:

 In the project directory, you can run: